All Episodes

 The large ground forces were no longer fashionable.

-I know he's kind of part of the debate, but the intent to make sure that we don't go back to uh just the shell army and try to hold it together because that's the way personnel costs, as you know, whereas where all the money is you know outlaid.
+I know he's kind of part of the debate, but the intent to make sure that we don't go back to just a shell army and try to hold it together because that's the way personnel costs, as you know, whereas where all the money is outlaid.

 It's just very expensive to keep a lot of people in.

-So they reduced the structure, the force structure in many ways, but then they made larger bureaucracies where troops were taken away from the troop units, the combat units, and put into you know bureaucracies and field operating agencies all over the country.
+So they reduced the structure, the force structure, in many ways, but then they made larger bureaucracies where troops were taken away from the troop units, the combat units, and put into bureaucracies and field operating agencies all over the country.

-They need to be down in troop units and being more efficient in what they do, and not just you know being taken away from the troops, because that's where you gain your experience.
+They need to be down in troop units and being more efficient in what they do and not just being taken away from the troops because that's where you gain your experience.

-It's interesting that you mentioned Chinesky because the French news agency has just posted a story about an hour ago.
+It's interesting that you mentioned Shineski because the French news agency has just posted a story about an hour ago.

-Heading a list of grievances against uh Defense Secretary Rumsfeld is his reported disregard for the views of military brass, including that of the four-star general who had argued for a robust U.S. troop presence in Iraq.
+Hitting a list of grievances against Defense Secretary Rumsfeld is his reported disregard for the views of military brass, including that of the four-star general who had argued for a robust U.S. troop presence in Iraq.

-General Eric Ken Shineski was the first Asian American four-star general in U.S. history as chief of the U.S. Army, the first person of Asian ancestry to lead a branch of the military.
+General Eric Ken Shinesky was the first Asian American four-star general in U.S. history as chief of the U.S. Army, the first person of Asian ancestry to lead a branch of the military.

 Some military observers believe, however, that his career hit the skids under Rumsfeld's tenure.